BT Smart Hub 2 full review

 The other stumbling block is, as we've said, you can buy a mesh Wi-Fi system with three units for as little as £79 from Tenda, and even a more expensive tri-band system won't cost as much as paying monthly for BT's system.

-Better than the original Smart Hub in many subtle ways, but a significant advancement for those that can afford BT Plus and have a home large enough to need Mesh technology.
+Better than the original Smart Hub in many subtle ways, but a significant advancement for those that have a home large enough to need Mesh technology.

 The choice not to make mesh Wi-Fi available more generally might backfire on BT, as the likes of Linksys, Asus, TP-Link and Tenda and others sell kits reasonably cheaply, and don’t insist on a monthly charge for them.